Tiendil/tiendil-org-content/content/posts/2024-030-prompt-engineering-building-prompts-from-business-cases/en.md

 seo_image = ""
 ---

-How you know, one of the features of my [news reader](https://feeds.fun/) is automatic tags generation using LLMs.
+As you know, one of the features of my [news reader](https://feeds.fun/) is automatic tag generation using LLMs.
 That's why I periodically do [prompt engineering]{tags:prompt-engineering} — I want tags to be better and monthly checks to be lower.

-So, I fine-tuned the prompts to the point where everything seems to work, but there's still this nagging feeling that something's off: correct tags are determined well, but in addition to them, 100500 useless ones are created, and sometimes even completely wrong ones.
+So, I fine-tuned the prompts to the point where everything seems to work, but there's still this nagging feeling that something's off: correct tags are determined well, but in addition to them, many useless ones are created, and sometimes even completely wrong ones.

 There are a few options in such cases: